magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42969-related-product-rule-only-works-when-customer-segment-set-to-all.md

 <ins>Expected results</ins>:

-Rule-Based Related Products show in the storefront for visitors on the product because the customer segment is created with the following configuration:
+Rule-Based Related Products are displayed on the storefront for visitors on the product because the customer segment is created with the following configuration:

 **Apply To** = **Visitors and Registered Customers**